 The LIOC is trying to make history again, this time by organizing Long Island’s first true Adventure Race.
-This 5-hour (or maybe 6-hour) race is suitable for beginners and the optional checkpoints, which lengthens and increases the difficulty, makes it challenging for seasoned racers.
-We’ll paddle the Nissequogue River on the outgoing tide for about 6 miles, mountain bike about 10-12 miles over to and through Sunken Meadow State Park (SM), then trek about 6-8 miles through both the Nissequogue River (NRSP) and Sunken Meadow State Parks.
+This 6-hour race is suitable for beginners, and the optional checkpoints, which lengthens and increases the difficulty, makes it challenging for seasoned racers.
+We’ll paddle the Nissequogue River on the outgoing tide for about 5/6 (mandatory/total) miles, mountain bike about 7/11 miles through the Nissequogue River (NRSP) the former Kings Park Psychiatric Center and over to and through Sunken Meadow State Park (SM) and back to NRSP, then trek about 4/6 miles through the NRSP.
 Racers will write the codes they find on orange streamers for both mandatory and optional checkpoints on their “Control sheets.”

 Print and sign LIOC entry form/waiver